ENEE467-F2025/lab-5/README.md

     ```
 * Edit the lab-5 Python (ROS 2) code  within the `lab-5/src` folder from a VS Code editor on the host machine.
 The repo directory `lab-5/src`  is mounted to the Docker container located at `/home/robot/ros2_ws/src` so all changes will be reflected **inside** the container.

-* Test your setup by running the following script from a terminal within the Docker container:
+## Test Your Setup
+* From within the container, build and source your workspace:
+    ```bash
+    cd ~/ros2_ws/
+    colcon build --symlink-install
+    source install/setup.bash
     ```

+* Then run the following script:
+    ```bash
     cd ~/ros2_ws/src
     python3 test_docker.py
     ```